 “Love is the great miracle cure.
 Loving ourselves works miracles in our lives.” ~Louise L. Hay

-In order to create uplifting art, I first had to look at my life and see where it needed lifting.
+In order to create uplifting art, I first had to look at my life and see where my spirit needed lifting.
 That meant that I had to look at my pain and identify its origins.

-Sometimes it’s not the actual problems in life that cause us to suffer but the way we look at them.
-When we change our perspective, much of our suffering can diminish.
-So I would look at one problem in my life at a time, and then I would search my spiritual studies for advice, and paint it.
+Sometimes it’s not the actual problems in life that cause us to suffer the most but the way we look at them.
+When we change our perspective, some of the suffering can diminish.
+So, I would look at one problem in my life at a time, and then I would search my spiritual studies for advice, and that advice is what I would paint.

 I continued with this process for about nine years, and then one day I made a discovery that would change my life forever.

-I was drawing the image of a woman with words of encouragement all around her and then I suddenly realized that these words were messages of self-love.
-Then I realized that all of my paintings were messages of self-love.
+I was drawing the image of a woman with words of encouragement all around her, and then I suddenly realized that these words were messages of self-love.
+And then I realized that all of my paintings were messages of self-love.
+But how could this be?
+I thought that I didn’t know what self-love was.

-I couldn’t see it before because I was focused on only one painting at a time.
+I couldn’t see before that my art was about self-love because I was so focused on creating one painting at a time.
 But now I could see that each painting was a reflection of my journey in search of self-love.

 - Look inward